gustafsson96/american-the-office-quiz/README.md

 ![Screenshot of home page](/documentation/home-page-screenshot.png)

-* The home page consists of a heading, a short but clear description of the quiz, and a clickable "PLAY" button that will start the game.
+* The home page consists of a heading, a short but clear description of the quiz, and a clickable "START QUIZ" button that will start the game.
 The background image is colorful and shows characters from the tv show, and the container holding the content has therefore been kept simple to make it easy to read.

 #### Quiz Page